When Is the Best Time

 Take the Cable Car to Monte

 Enjoy the fantastic panorama of entire Funchal from the cable car.
-You start on sea level and the top is on 1.025m elevation.
-The ride takes 12-15 minutes to the top.
+You start on sea level going to the top on 1.025m elevation.
+The ride takes 12-15 minutes to the cable car end.
 I definitely recommend this tour on a sunny day.
 The return ticket is 16€ for adults and 8€ for children, one way 11€ and 5,50€.
 You will definitely look down all the time admiring how the houses were built on steep hills and edges.
 Visit the Monte Palace Garden when you arrive.
 What most people do is, take the cable car up to catch the "Carreiros do Monte" toboggan sledge ride back down.
 The cable car is not operating during strong winds.
 Open from 10 am to 6 pm.

 There is a second cable car ride from there to the Botanical Garden.
 The Botanical Garden is a must and one of my "places to go" in Funchal.